-- (1) An accounting officer - - must, in the prescribed manner, set up an internal organisational structure which includes a procurement committee and procurement management unit for the conduct and management of procurement at the public entity; and - (b) is accountable for the full compliance with this Act and directives and instructions made under this Act. - (2) The disqualifications referred to in section 14 apply with the necessary changes to persons generally eligible for appointment as members of procurement committees or as staff members of procurement management unit. - (3) The powers and functions of the internal structures of a public entity are exercised and performed in accordance with the prescribed procedure and processes. - (4) An accounting officer must - - (a) engage in procurement planning, plan each step of the procurement process and prepare annual procurement plan; - (b) certify the availability of funds before the commencement of each procurement process; and - (c) ensure that the proceedings of the internal structures are properly recorded and kept in a safe and secure place in the prescribed manner. - (5) An accounting officer must keep and maintain proper record of minutes and other related documentation for a period prescribed by the Archives Act, 1992 (Act No. 12 of 1992).
+(b) is accountable for the full compliance with this Act and directives and instructions made under this Act.

+- (2) The disqualifications referred to in section 14 apply with the necessary changes to persons generally eligible for appointment as members of procurement committees or as staff members of procurement management unit. - (3) The powers and functions of the internal structures of a public entity are exercised and performed in accordance with the prescribed procedure and processes. - (4) An accounting officer must- - (a) engage in procurement planning, plan each step of the procurement process and prepare an annual procurement plan, and must submit the plan to the Policy Unit at least three months before the commencement of each financial year; - (b) certify the availability of funds before the commencement of each procurement process and ensure that the funds remain committed for the duration of the procurement contract; and - (c) ensure that the proceedings of the internal structures of a public entity or the Board are properly recorded and kept in a safe and secure place in the prescribed manner.